bimrishabatcho258-glitch/Loo/README.md

 ## Target Users
 People searching for a bathroom.

 ## Features
-- Accessible Map of Paris showing possible bathrooms nearby.
-- View all bathrooms in a list.
-- View a specific bathroom and its rating.
-- Get directions to the bathroom selected.
-- Display bathroom availability (open, closed).
-- Display Key Features (Wheelchair Accessible, Free, Baby Changing).
-- Provide a saved folder for bathrooms saved my users.

-## Features

 ### Must Have
-- Feature 1: [description]
+- Feature 1: Display Key Features (Wheelchair Accessible, Free, Baby Changing).
-- Feature 2: [description]
+- Feature 2: Display bathroom availability (open, closed).
-- Feature 3: [description]
+- Feature 3: Accessible Map of Paris showing possible bathrooms nearby.

 ### Should Have
-- Feature 4: [description]
+- Feature 4: View a specific bathroom and its rating.
-- Feature 5: [description]
+- Feature 5: Get directions to the bathroom selected.
+- Feature 6: View all bathrooms in a list.

 ### Could Have
-- Feature 6: [description]
+- Feature 7: Provide a saved folder for bathrooms saved by users.

 ## Data Model
 [What data does the app store?
 List the main entities and their key fields.]